Existence and examples of quantum isometry group for a class of compact metric spaces: Abstract

 \section{Abstract}

-We formulate a definition of isometric action of a compact quantum group (CQG) on a compact metric space, generalizing Banica's definition for finite metric spaces, and show that any CQG action on a compact Riemannian manifold which is isometric in the geometric sense of \cite{goswami} automatically satisfies the isometry condition of the present article.
-We also prove for certain special class of metric measure spaces the existence of the universal object in the category of those compact quantum groups which act isometrically and in a measure-preserving way.
+We formulate a definition of isometric action of a compact quantum group (CQG) on a compact metric space, generalizing Banica's definition for finite metric spaces.
+For metric spaces $(X,d)$ which can be isometrically embedded in some Euclidean space, we prove the existence of a universal object in the category of the compact quantum groups acting isometrically on $(X,d)$.
+In fact, our existence theorem applies to a larger class, namely for any compact metric space $(X,d)$ which admits a one-to-one continuous map $f : X \raro \IR^n$ for some $n$ such that $d_0(f(x),f(y))=\phi(d(x,y))$ (where $d_0$ is the Euclidean metric) for some homeomorphism $\phi$ of $\IR^+$.

+As concrete examples, we obtain Wang's quantum permutation group $\cls_n^+$ and also the free wreath product of $\IZ_2$ by $\cls_n^+$ as the quantum isometry groups for certain compact connected metric spaces constructed by taking topological joins of intervals in \cite{huang1}.

 AMS 2010 classification: 81R50, 81R60, 20G42, 58B34.\\ Keywords: Quantum isometry, compact quantum group, metric space.\\